 Whether you are currently shopping around for auto insurance, your policy is about to expire, or you're looking to save money on your current policy, it is important to understand how your policy works.

-The following information is designed to help you understand your auto insurance policy and all the various parts that make up your coverage, and to assist you in purchasing the insurance coverage that best meets your needs.
+The following information is designed to help you understand your auto insurance policy and all the various parts that make up your coverage, and to help you in purchase the insurance coverage that best meets your needs.

 This is not a legal document and does not in any way modify or replace your auto insurance policy.
 For more detailed information, make sure to read your Ontario Auto Policy.